TelemetryHarbor/harbor-docs/docs/integrations/weight-logger.md

 ---
 sidebar_position: 8
 title: Weight Logging Integration
-description: Use iOS Shortcuts to manually log your weight into Telemetry Harbor.
+description: Use iOS Shortcuts to manually log your weight into Harbor Scale.
 ---

 # Weight Logging Integration

-This guide explains how to use iOS Shortcuts to manually log your **weight** into Telemetry Harbor.
+This guide explains how to use iOS Shortcuts to manually log your **weight** into Harbor Scale.
 Once logged, your data is instantly viewable in **Grafana dashboards**, allowing you to monitor trends and correlate them with other telemetry (steps, calories, sleep, etc.).

 **_Shortcut Link:_** https://routinehub.co/shortcut/23593/